terra-workflows/Documentation/Readme.md

 [Example Workflow on Dockstore](https://dockstore.org/my-workflows/github.com/terra-workflows/tetralogy-of-fallot/Call-single-sample-GVCF-GATK)
 ![Example Worklow on Dockstore](Example_Workflow_Tool.png)

-If repo isn’t available, send the wdl and json directly to CD.
-Upload or Send a ReadMe describing the contents of the repo (ask CD for template).

 * [ ] Scientist has uploaded to Dockstore
 * [ ] unchecked